What does the "Micro USB to Ethernet adapter" do?

 - Please note if you want to use Airtame 1 with a PoE solution you also need to use a Ethernet adapter.
 So you will need: an Airtame + Ethernet adapter + PoE adapter + Ethernet cable.

-- Airtame 2 will have its own POE adapter which will be available for sale at a later date.
+- Airtame 2 has its own POE adapter which will be available for sale at a later date.
+Learn about the device here and the tech specs here.